Engagement Dialogue

 The members of SVVK-ASIR believe that direct dialogue with companies is the most effective approach to bring about positive change.
 Therefore, engagement is our preferred strategy.

-There is scientific evidence that engagement dialogue and, linked to it, voting at Annual General Meetings is the most effective strategy for investors to achieve positive impact with regard to capital market investments.
+There is scientific evidence that engagement dialogue and, linked to it, voting at Annual General Meetings can be an effective strategy for investors to achieve positive impact with regard to capital market investments.
 At the same time, engagement has also been shown to lead to long-term value creation and risk reduction.
 If, on the other hand, the engagement dialogue is inconclusive, the exclusion and divestment of a company as an ultimate consequence is a legitimate option.

 Screening